tayyyTF/TF2ServerForNoobs/README.md

 # TF2ServerForNoobs

-### Please note, script is currently in a private-alpha stage of development, and will not be commited to this repository until it is functional.
+### Please note, the script is currently in a private-alpha stage of development, and will not be commited to this repository until it is functional.

 An all-in-1 TF2 server installation script.
 From fresh linux install to working Team Fortress 2 dedicated server in minutes!
+Only 1 console command!

 This is the easiest to use "one-click" installer for a dedicated TF2 server!

-This project was initially started to allow people to use cloud-based virtual private servers for hosting their own TF2 servers.
+This project was initially started to allow people to use short-term cloud-based virtual private servers for hosting their own TF2 servers.
 Take advantage of cheaper, hourly billing by being able to quickly and effortlessly spin-up and destroy a dedicated TF2 server.

+#### Are you a competitive player?
+Need a scrim/match/practice server?

 No more messing around with SteamCMD.
 No more visiting serveme.tf and seeing nothing available for rent.
+No more expensive monthly dedicated hosting.
 Why pay to operate a server 24/7 when you only need it for a few hours a day?
+Just start-up a fresh VPS, run the script, and you will have a fully configured server, ready-to-go in minutes!

+#### Do you run a 24/7 community server?

+Fear not, although this script was designed to save money by not having paid servers sit idle, you should still use it!
+This script fully installs a dedicated server in 1 command, and automatically installs a variety of popular plugins.
+It is much easier to use than SteamCMD and installing plugins manually.
+Additionally, you retain access to your server using LinuxGSM, so there is no risk to using my script.

 # Benefits: